-min.jpg&w=3840&q=85)

 The bridging visa is one of the most effective tools for circumventing the long waiting periods of several permanent parent visa types, in that it allows your parent to wait in Australia whilst the visa is being processed.

 All applicants are required to attend a health exam and satisfy the health criterion.
-If one of the applicants does not satisfy the health criterion, the entire application fails.
+If your parents have long-term health conditions, we advise seeking advice from a registered migration agent/immigration lawyer as to.

 Limitations on applying for a temporary or permanent parent visa onshore, i.e. in Australia